Lesson

 Establish Healthy Sleep Habits

 Students are to write down the time they go to bed tonight, then write down the time they wake up tomorrow morning on a piece of paper.
+Be sure to count the number of hours between the two numbers.
 Bring the paper to school tomorrow.

 Today we examined our sleep habits.
 Next, we will learn how many hours of sleep our bodies need.